CBC Reporter Files Police Complaint After His Ear Was Licked During Live On-Air Report: WATCH - Towleroad Gay News

 Banks has apologized: “There is no excuse for my behavior last night.
 I’m guilty of everything.
 I am an idiot.
 I want to apologize to the standup community in Canada and of course the reporter, who was doing his job.”

-Glover is an out, recently-married gay man and earlier this month shared photos of his wedding on Instagram.
+Glover is an out gay man and earlier this month shared photos of his “fake Maui wedding” on Instagram.